dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/alicloud-nacos.md

 ## Specifying a partition key

-When invoking the nacos binding, its possible to provide an optional partition key by using the `metadata` section in the request body.
+When invoking the Nacos binding, its possible to provide an optional partition key by using the `metadata` section in the request body.
 You can specifie`config-id` and `config-group` in `metadata`

 Example: